kingbuzzman/wildcard-dns-server/README.md

 }
 ```

-The target of the match should be an IP address, or a host name, which if
+The target of the match should be an IP address, or a host name.
+Where it
-looked up a subsequent time through the same mapping table would yield an
+maps to a host name, that should be resolvable via subsequent applications
-IP address.
+of the mapping table, or via a public DNS lookup.

 As with the ``/etc/resolv.conf`` file, you can instead provide a
 replacement using Docker volume mounting.